RodrigoPita/songbook-builder/README.md

 </div>

-A simple web app to create, transpose, and export multi-page PDF songbooks from ChordPro charts.
+A web app to create, transpose, and export professional multi-page PDF songbooks from ChordPro charts using Gotenberg for reliable PDF generation.

 ---